revel/revel.github.io/tutorial/createapp.md

 Revel proxy is listening, point your browser to : 9000
 ```

-*Notes* When you run an application through the command line tool `revel` it is run as a proxy
+*Notes* When you run an application through the command line tool `revel` it is run as a proxy.
-that is why you see the revel engine is listening on port X and Revel proxy is listening on
+That is why you see the revel engine is listening on port X and Revel proxy is listening on
-port Y
+port Y.

 Open your browser to [http://localhost:9000/](http://localhost:9000/) to see a notification that your app is ready.